Expand description

 The concrete implementation looks like this:

-Usually, page tables implement the mapping from virtual to physical address (including access rights).
+Shadow Page Tables: Usually, page tables implement the mapping from virtual to physical address (including access rights).
 However, this tree data structure can also be used for other purposes.
-They can store different data instead of physical addresses, like reference counters.
+It can store different data instead of physical addresses, like reference counters.
 In this case, the page tables would not be given to the MMU.
 They are purely used as a map data structure (like a hash map).
 As a nice benefit, you probably could reuse the logic for creating and traversing them from your existing page directory/table abstractions.
+Also note, that you would use the physical address to walk the shadow page tables, not the virtual.

 Typical Page Directory: